jlouthan/urban-hikers-guide/README.md

 ##Running the app

 After cloning the repository, ensure you're on the master branch and open the application in Xcode.
-You should then be able to run the app in simulator.
-Note that Urban Hikers' Guide is written to compile in Xcode's most recent stable release, which at the time of writing is Xcode 8.0 and Swift 2.3.
+You should then be able to run the app in simulator or on a compatible device.
+Note that Urban Hikers' Guide is written to compile in Xcode 7.3.1 and Swift 2.2.

 ##External APIs and Data